-SICKNESS DURING THE DAY
+ILLNESS/INJURY DURING THE DAY

-- Students who become ill must report to the nurse's office and at that time it will be determined if the student is ill enough to have to go home. - If a student becomes ill during the school day, he/she will only be permitted to leave school with parent's permission. - The school staff will make calls to the parents. - The person picking the student up from school will be required to come into the attendance office and sign the student out. - If a student leaves school early due to illness or an appointment other than a doctor's appointment, he/she may not return for after school activities that same day without administrative approval.
+- Students who become ill or sustain an injury must report to the nurse's office if possible.
+The nurse will go to any student who is unable to travel due to injury or illness.
+The parent will be contacted if the nurse determines the illness or injury warrants the student going home or further medical attention is needed.
+The nurse will call for an ambulance if necessary; however, the parent will be contacted by school staff right away. - If a student becomes ill during the school day, he/she will only be permitted to leave school with parent's permission. - The school staff will make calls to the parents. - The person picking the student up from school will be required to come into the attendance office and sign the student out. - If a student leaves school early due to illness or an appointment other than a doctor's appointment, he/she may not return for after school activities that same day without administrative approval.